CentreForDigitalHumanities/corpus-scraper/Readme.md

 The top anonymous function of the script contains a variable declaration that looks like this:

-    var domain = ({
+    var domains = {
-    }[window.location.hostname]);
+    };

 containing key-value pairs that look like this:

     'corpus.example.org': {...}

 add such a key-value pair for each (top-level) domain that you want to add support for, using an existing pair as an example.
+Note that you can create aliases afterwards if the same implementation works on multiple domains, like in the following line:

+    domains['www.corpusdelespagnol.org'] = domains['corpus.byu.edu'];

 At the very least, the value part should contain the following three member functions:

     init: function ( ) {...}